When to visit

 - Must see

 Nestled at the junction of three scenic rivers and home to Canada’s federal government, Ottawa is considered to be one of the most beautiful capital cities in the world.
 Its famous Rideau Canal, a UNESCO World Heritage Centre, becomes the world's largest natural skating rink in winter.
+It's no surprise that our capital is often part of a Canada self-drive itinerary.

 Situated just across the river from the province of Quebec, Ottawa is a dynamic environment with strong French and English roots and a rich cultural and ethnic diversity.